tendai22/dpans94_ja/app.md

 Impact: [COMPILE] remains in ANS Forth, since its proper use does not depend on  knowledge of whether or not a word is immediate (Use of [COMPILE] with a non-immediate word is and  has always been a no-op).
 Whether or not you need to use [COMPILE] requires knowledge of whether or  not its target word is immediate, but it is always safe to use [COMPILE].
 [COMPILE] is no longer in the  (required) core word set, having been moved to the Core Extensions word set, but the committee anticipates that most vendors will supply it anyway.

 In nearly all cases, it is correct to replace both [COMPILE] and COMPILE with POSTPONE.
-Uses of  [COMPILE] and COMPILE that are not suitable for “mindless” replacement by POSTPONE are quite infrequent, and fall into the following two categories:
+Uses of  [COMPILE] and COMPILE that are not suitable for "mindless" replacement by POSTPONE are quite infrequent, and fall into the following two categories:

 a) Use of [COMPILE] with non-immediate words.
 This is sometimes done with the words ' (tick, which  was immediate in Forth 79 but not in Forth 83) and LEAVE (which was immediate in Forth 83 but not  in Forth 79), in order to force the compilation of those words without regard to whether you are using a  Forth 79 or Forth 83 system.

-b) Use of the phrase COMPILE [COMPILE] <immediate word> to “doubly postpone” an  immediate word.
+b) Use of the phrase COMPILE [COMPILE] &lt;immediate word> to "doubly postpone" an  immediate word.

 ||Transition/Conversion:||
 Many ANS Forth implementations will continue to implement both [COMPILE] and COMPILE in forms compatible with existing usage.
 In those environments, no conversion is necessary.

 For complete portability, uses of COMPILE and [COMPILE] should be changed to POSTPONE , except in  the rare cases indicated above.
-Uses of [COMPILE] with non-immediate words may be left as-is, and the  program may declare a requirement for the word [COMPILE] from the Core Extensions word set, or the  [COMPILE] before the non-immediate word may be simply deleted if the target word is known to be nonimmediate.
+Uses of [COMPILE] with non-immediate words may be left as-is, and the  program may declare a requirement for the word [COMPILE] from the Core Extensions word set, or the  [COMPILE] before the non-immediate word may be simply deleted if the target word is known to be non-immediate.

-Uses of the phrase COMPILE [COMPILE] <immediate-word> may be handled by introducing an “intermediate word” (XX in the example below) and then postponing that word.
+Uses of the phrase COMPILE [COMPILE] &lt;immediate-word> may be handled by introducing an "intermediate word" (XX in the example below) and then postponing that word.
 For example:

     : ABC COMPILE [COMPILE] IF ;